StateScribe: Towards Accessible Change Awareness Across Real-World Revisits: User Study

-We recruited 9 BLV participants (6 Male and 3 Female) using email lists for local accessibility organizations, prior contacts, and snowball sampling (Table~\ref{tab:demographic-userstudy}).
-Participants aged from 25 to 74 (avg.
-49.7) and described their visual impairment as blind (N=6) or having low vision (N=3).
-Most participants had prior experiences using remote sighted assistance (\textit{e.g.,} Be My Eyes~\cite{bemyeyes}, Aira~\cite{aira}) and AI-enabled services (\textit{e.g.,} Seeing AI~\cite{seeingai}, Be My AI~\cite{bemyai}).
+Participants, 6 Male and 3 Female, were recruited through prior contacts and snowball sampling (Table~\ref{tab:demographic-userstudy}).
+They aged 25--74 (mean: 49.7); 6 identified as blind and 3 as having low vision.
+Most had prior experience with RSA services (e.g., Be My Eyes~\cite{bemyeyes}, Aira~\cite{aira}) and AI tools (e.g., Seeing AI~\cite{seeingai}, Be My AI~\cite{bemyai}).